 Google Sites vs Blogger: Use-cases

-Google Sites are great for building internal project hubs, team sites, and public-facing websites.
+Google Sites is great for building internal project hubs, team sites, and public-facing websites.

-For instance, you can build up a simple portfolio web page to showcase your works and create an opt-in page for list building, etc,
+For instance, you can build a simple portfolio web page to showcase your work and create an opt-in page for list building, among other things.

-The ability to add third-party plugins to your Google Sites makes the platform more useful, as you can use comparison table widgets, opt-in forms, etc. Check this list of best Google Sites widgets for more details.
+The ability to add third-party plugins to your Google Sites makes the platform more versatile, as you can utilize comparison table widgets, opt-in forms, and other features.
+Check this list of the best Google Sites widgets for more details.

 See a demo site from here: https://sites.google.com/view/restauranthq/home.